24x7 Cashless Convenience With Scandit-Powered Self-Scanning App

 Valora operates 2,700 small scale retail outlets across Switzerland, Germany, Austria, Luxembourg and the Netherlands.
 They are a retail trendsetter, offering convenience and food that’s quick and fresh.

 Valora knew that the future of retail – whether online or offline, is inextricably linked to the use of smartphones.
-Hence, they wanted to offer scan-and-go shopping with an easy-to-use mobile app, to provide greater flexibility and speed to customers.
+Hence, they wanted to offer self-scanning shopping with an easy-to-use mobile app, to provide greater flexibility and speed to customers.

 Introduce avec box, cashless compact store